buom/prom2timescale/README.md

 # prom2timescale
-migrate historical data from Prometheus to TimescaleDB
+Migrate historical data from Prometheus to TimescaleDB

 ## Installation